-Day Butcher, MS received her Masters of Science in Art Therapy from Nazareth College of Rochester in May, 2008.
+Day Butcher, MS received her Master of Science in Art Therapy from Nazareth College of Rochester in May, 2008.
 Ms. Butcher graduated from Roberts Wesleyan College, Rochester, New York with a Bachelor of Science in Art Education in May, 2003.
 Currently she is working on a Doctorate in Education in Counseling from the University of Rochester.
 Although she has worked with a variety of populations using art therapy, her passion lies in working with individuals with Autism Spectrum Disorder.
 She is the Art Therapy Department Chair at Spectrum Creative Arts in Rochester, NY.
-Caitlin Farmer Cassella will complete her master's in the Creative Arts Therapy program at Nazareth College of Rochester in May 2015.
-She completed her undergraduate with a double major in Studio Arts and Creative Writing at the University of Rochester with an emphasis on printmaking and visual storytelling.